cmdruid/tapscript/README.md

 interface AddressTool {
   // Check if an address is valid. check  : (address : string, network ?: Networks) => boolean
-  // Encode a pubkey or script hash into an address. encode : (key     : Bytes,  network ?: Networks) => string
+  // Decode an address into a pubkey hash or script hash. decode : (address : string, network ?: Networks) => Buff
+  // Convert a key or script into the proper hash. hash   : (input : Bytes | ScriptData) => Buff
-  // Decode an address into a pubkey or script hash. decode : (address : string, network ?: Networks) => Buff
+  // Encode a pubkey hash or script hash into an address. encode : (input : Bytes,  network ?: Networks) => string
-  // Return the scriptPubKey script for an address type. scriptPubKey : (key : string) => string[]
+  // Return the scriptPubKey script for an address type. scriptPubKey : (input : string) => string[]
-  // Return an address based on a public key (PKH type addresses only). fromPubKey (pubkey : Bytes, network ?: Networks) : => string
+  // Return an address based on a public key (PKH type addresses only). fromPubKey : (pubkey : Bytes, network ?: Networks) => string
-  // Return an address based on a script key (SH type addresses only). fromScript (script : ScriptData, network ?: Networks) : => string }
+  // Return an address based on a script key (SH type addresses only). fromScript : (script : ScriptData, network ?: Networks) => string }

 interface AddressData {